mitchhhhh/docker-workshop/README.md

 ## Communication

-This stage is made of three separate examples that show some common ways of communicating between containers
+This stage is made of three separate examples that show some common ways of communicating between containers as well as some other features.

-The examples increase in complexity, starting with service-service.
+Start with `1. service-service` then `2. ...`, etc.